QwenLM/Qwen/README.md

 ## Quantization

 We provide examples to show how to load models in `NF4` and `Int8`.
 For starters, make sure you have implemented `bitsandbytes`.
+Note that the requirements for `bitsandbytes` is:

 ```
-pip install bitsandbytes
+**Requirements** Python >=3.8.
+Linux distribution (Ubuntu, MacOS, etc.) + CUDA > 10.0.
 ```

+Windows users should find another option, which might be [bitsandbytes-windows-webui](https://github.com/jllllll/bitsandbytes-windows-webui/releases/tag/wheels).

 Then you only need to add your quantization configuration to `AutoModelForCausalLM.from_pretrained`.
 See the example below: